nyh3/tp/docs/team/heart-of-n1.md

 #### What it does:

 Allows users to view expenditures filtered by the desired month and year values inputted by the user.
-After listing out every expenditure that fit the requirements, a final amount (displayed up to 2 decimal places) will be shown for clearer understanding of expenditure breakdown.

 **2. Refactored View by Month and View by Year Functions**